whistlegraph/aesthetic-computer/README.txt

       - [] Skip what aliases lead to in the history list.
     - [] Add background music.
   + Done
+    - [x] Get loading working much nicer both in playback mode and in "instant" mode with a visual progress indicator of some kind.
+    - [x] Fetch progress bar.
+      - [x] Don't show progress bar if things have already downloaded...
+    - [x] Put yellow spinner on special little delay.
+    - [x] Make intial boot fuzz a much lower resolution.
     - [x] What isn't being auto-rotated?
         - [x] Capform
     - [x] Start spinning, at a high rate, (about 30seconds max timelapse)